 Is it too early to have a guest writer?
 Since my husband is “Mr. Wisconsin”, this drink is near and dear to his heart.
 He had a lot he wanted me to tell you about this classic cocktail recipe…so he guest-wrote the below introduction on making the PERFECT Brandy Old Fashioned Sweet.

 The Wisconsin Old Fashioned has characteristics that set it apart from a classic Old Fashioned.
 First, the muddled fruit/sugar cube.
 Every Wisconsin Old Fashioned starts this way.
 Second, BRANDY.
 In Wisconsin, unless you say otherwise, it’s assumed you want your Old Fashioned made with brandy (instead of a spirit like whiskey).
 And third, soda.
-Every Wisconsin Old Fashioned cocktail recipe will have a healthy splash of soda (7Up if you want it sweet, or Squirt if you want it sour).
+Every Wisconsin Old Fashioned cocktail recipe will have a generous splash of soda (7Up if you want it sweet, or Squirt if you want it sour).
 Garnish with an orange slice and a cherry and you’re done!

 All of these extras (muddled fruit, soda, garnish, etc.) are remnants of Prohibition.
 When making and selling alcohol was illegal, that certainly didn’t stop people from drinking.
 They would just make the stuff themselves or purchase it from a bootlegger.
 But the booze they may have made in their basements wasn’t up to the same quality assurance standards as the old distilleries; so, to cut the harsh taste of their homemade hooch, it became common practice to add things like sugar and fruit to mask the taste.
 Turns out, these additions are still enjoyed today, even with the good stuff!